peter-otoole/learn-to-code-with-peter/Lessons/Lesson-1/instructions.md

 ### 1. Install Windows Terminal

-Windows Terminal is a new, convient, and powerful tool giving you access to system and third-party tools.
+Windows Terminal is a new, convenient, and powerful tool giving you access to system and third-party tools.
 Terminal uses Command Prompt and Powershell under the hood to execute commands.

 - Open the `Microsoft Store`
 - Search for `Windows Terminal`
+  - This link can be used to quickly find [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) in the store
 - Click Get/Install

 ### 2. Execute basic commands